yakumo-saki/EnvBoyX/docs/api.md

 | 44.0  | POST | /api/v1/config/factory-reset   | JSON | Delete ALL configs |

 NOTE: There is no reboot API, because of security reason.

+## /api/v1/mhz19b/zeroCalibration

+This method may break your MHZ19B accuracy.
+By datasheet, place mh-z19b in under 400ppm for at least 20 minutes.

 ## /api/v1/config API